LashawnFofung/Superstore-Sales-Performance/Case Study/4 Analysis.md

 <b>Business Question(s)</b>

-  -  Which regions contribute the most to total sales, and what is their percentage share of the overall sales pie?
+  -  <b>Which regions contribute the most to total sales, and what is their percentage share of the overall sales pie?</b>

       The geographic distribution of sales reveals distinct contributions from each of Superstore Inc.'s regions:
         - <b>West:</b> $$725,457.82$ (31.58% of total sales)